google/opencasebook/trademarks.md

 monopolizing every use of a word.[^54] Nominative use has many parallels to the fair use doctrine in copyright law, and is sometimes referred to as nominative trademark fair use.
-Both trademark nominative use and copyright fair use permit context-specific use of trademarks and copyrights without the IP owner's permission in order to balance the interests of IP owners against the necessary and natural use of a term.[^55] The Ninth Circuit Court of Appeals provided an illustrative example in _New Kids_: "one might refer to the two-time world champions' or 'the professional basketball team from Chicago,' but it's far simpler (and more likely to be understood) to refer to the Chicago Bulls."[^56]
+Both trademark nominative use and copyright fair use permit context-specific use of intellectual property without the IP owner's permission in order to balance the interests of IP owners against necessary and natural uses.[^55] The Ninth Circuit Court of Appeals provided an illustrative example in _New Kids_: "one might refer to the 'two-time world champions' or 'the professional basketball team from Chicago,' but it's far simpler (and more likely to be understood) to refer to the Chicago Bulls."[^56]